Credit rating: Sovereign credit ratings

 A sovereign credit rating is the credit rating of a sovereign entity, such as a national government.
 The sovereign credit rating indicates the risk level of the investing environment of a country and is used by investors when looking to invest in particular jurisdictions, and also takes into account political risk.

 The "country risk rankings" table shows the ten least-risky countries for investment as of January 2018.
 Ratings are further broken down into components including political risk, economic risk.
-Euromoney's bi-annual country risk index monitors the political and economic stability of 185 sovereign countries, with Singapore emerging as the least risky country since 2017 – it is also the one of the only few countries in the world as well as the only in Asia to achieve a AAA sovereign credit rankings from all major credit agencies.
+Euromoney's bi-annual country risk index monitors the political and economic stability of 185 sovereign countries, with Singapore often emerging as the least risky country since 2017 – it is also one of the only few countries in the world as well as the only in Asia to achieve a AAA sovereign credit rankings from all major credit agencies.

 Results focus foremost on economics, specifically sovereign default risk or payment default risk for exporters (also known as a trade credit risk).
 A. M. Best defines "country risk" as the risk that country-specific factors could adversely affect an insurer's ability to meet its financial obligations.